truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 ![topologies](/images/two-topologies.png)

 The designation of the two configurations as "malleable" and "brittle" is appropriate in two ways.
 Firstly, the spv-connections are easier to damage, and if damaged [they can break completely](/images/todd-21.png).
 In contrast, the malleable connections can be struck with tremendous force and the network will mostly be unaffected.
 Secondly, it so happens that [gold is the most malleable of all Earth's metals](https://en.wikipedia.org/wiki/Ductility#Materials_science), and the 'malleable configuration' more-resembles a network of digital gold.
-In contrast, the brittle configuration more-resembles a traditional payment system -- one where you trust a database mantained by someone else.
+In contrast, the brittle configuration more-resembles a traditional payment system -- one where you trust a database maintained by someone else.

 #### Security Model